ashmitasenroy/ashmitasenroy./README.md

 I'm a Computer Science student specializing in AI/ML who is passionate about bridging the gap between complex software and human understanding.
 My goal is to use my hands-on development experience to create clear, concise, and effective technical documentation that empowers other developers.

 - ✍️ I love writing about technology, from API documentation to developer onboarding guides.
-- 🧠 I'm currently focused on building and documenting AI/ML models.
+- 🧠 I'm currently focused on building and documenting AI/ML models and MERN Stack based projects.
+- I lobe building interactive and creative websites that feels alive with a bit of personal touch.
 - 💬 Ask me about Python, React.js, or how to explain complex ideas simply!

 <br/>